mprib/caliscope/docs/project_setup.md

 ## Initial Project Structure
 When a new project is created, the workspace will automatically populate the necessary folder structure if it does not already exist.
 There are 2 primary folders: `calibration` and `recordings`.
 Within `calibration` there must be subfolders for `intrinsic` and `extrinsic`.
 All motion capture trials must be stored separately within subfolders of `recordings` by the user.

 An configuration file called `config.toml` will be automatically created when a new project is created.
-Initially this will only be storing the default ChAruco board definition.
+Initially this will only be storing the default charuco board definition.

 An example initial project folder structure would therefore look like this:
 ```
 ProjectDirectory/
-├── config.toml    # Only contains default ChAruco board definition
+├── config.toml    # Only contains default charuco board definition
 ├── calibration/
 │   ├── intrinsic/
 │   └── extrinsic/